Understanding The Risks Of Buy-to-let Investment

-Many landlords have enthusiastically embraced the world of property investment over the last few years attracted by the potential high rewards and lifestyle.
-Before looking for investment property how many of us have ever stopped and really thought through the potential risks of investing in property?
+What are the risks of buy-to-let investment?
+Many landlords have enthusiastically embraced the world of buy-to-let investment over the last few years attracted by the potential high rewards and lifestyle.
+Before looking for investment property how many of us have ever stopped and really thought through the potential risks of investing in buy-to-let property?

 Who do professional landlords use to insure their properties?

 In the UK property values have seen incredible increases over the last decade and there is a general assumption by landlords and investors that buy-to-let investing is a one way street.
 That is residential property values can go only one way and that is up.
 Potential property investors only have to look at the Japanese property market or look at residential property prices from the early 1990’s in the UK to understand that residential property values can fall as well as go up.
 Whilst property prices should continue to go up over the long-term landlords need to factor in the potential for short term falls into their buy-to-let investment calculations.
 Have a look at our long-term house price forecast.

 The biggest risk for a property investor comes from the fact that most residential investors potentially finance their residential investment purchase by borrowing part of the purchase price with a buy-to-let mortgage